Project FAQs

 What are DEQ and the City of Eugene’s roles in the cleanup?

 DEQ performed the initial soil testing that identified the dioxins in some areas of Trainsong Park.
 DEQ used US Environmental Protection Agency (EPA) funding to perform that testing, and that funding ran out in June 2023.
 At that time the project became the responsibility of the City of Eugene.
-The City has voluntarily entered the site into a DEQ program for their continued oversight of the planning and implementation of cleanup efforts.
+The City has voluntarily entered the site into a DEQ program for their continued oversight of the planning and implementation of cleanup efforts as the DEQ will continue as the regulating agency through construction.

 What are dioxins?